--John McCain said this with ease.

 --- as promised, here's the fuller context of McCain's translation:

 Finally, a word to Senator Obama and his supporters.
 We'll go at it over the next two months.
 That's the nature of these contests, and there are big differences between us.
 But you have my respect and admiration.
 Despite our differences, much more unites us than divides us.
 We are fellow Americans, an association that means more to me than any other.
 We're dedicated to the proposition that all people are created equal and endowed by our Creator with inalienable rights.
-No country ever had a greater cause than that.
+No country ever had a greater cause than that.--- and the poetry:

 And I wouldn't be an American worthy of the name if I didn't honor Senator Obama and his supporters for their achievement.

-let there be no doubt, my friends, we're going to win this election.
+But let there be no doubt, my friends, we're going to win this election.
 And after we've won, we're going to reach out our hand to any willing patriot, make this government start working for you again, and get this country back on the road to prosperity and peace.

 a couple of lines from Larry Norman's "The Great American Novel":

-you say all men are equal all men are brothers
+you say all men are equal all men are brothersand a few more from Jon Foreman's "Politicians":

 then why are the rich more equal than others